material-motion/material-motion/concepts/primitives.md

 **What it is**: *a [directed graph](https://en.wikipedia.org/wiki/Directed_graph) consisting of multiple States (nodes) with Transitions (edges) between those states*.

-Typical phone applications have a concept of full-screen transitions between views.
+Typical phone applications utilize full-screen transitions between views.
 Each view is a distinct application state:

 ```A → B → C → D```